 |1Three-month average named by the middle month.|

-Unemployment increased by 0.1 percentage points from June (average of May-July) to September (average of August-October), according to seasonally-adjusted figures from the Labour Force Survey (LFS).
-However, the increase was within the LFS error margin .
-Since the LFS showed an increase in unemployment in late 2012, the unemployment rate has only varied within the error margin – mostly around 3.5 per cent.
+According to seasonally-adjusted figures from the Labour Force Survey (LFS), the unemployment rate was 3.6 per cent in December (average of November-January), up 0.2 percentage points from September (average of August-October).
+The change is within the LFS error margin .
+Since the LFS showed an increase in unemployment in late 2012, the unemployment rate has only varied within the error margin.

-The LFS shows an increase in employed persons by 11 000 from June to September, adjusted for seasonal variations.
-This increase is within the margin of error, but still in line with the development so far in 2013.
-The share of employed persons corresponded to 68.8 per cent of the population in September, up 0.1 percentage points from June.
+The LFS shows an increase in employed persons of 8 000 from September to December, adjusted for seasonal variations.
+This increase is within the error margin, but still in line with the development in 2013.
+From December 2012 to December 2013, the number of employed persons increased by 33 000.
+The share of employed persons corresponded to 68.7 per cent of the population in December 2013, unchanged from September the same year and from December 2012.